psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 Yaa Sa

-The queeh prayd' dame Ragnett, fekerly,
+The queeh prayd' dame Ragnell, fekerly,

-[fol.
-136.]
 To be maryed' in the mornyng erly,
 As pryvaly as we may ;
 " Nay," fhe fayd', " by hevyh kyng!
 That wott I new', for no thyng,